snilloc/server-test/README.md

 | /api/movie/list   | Returns list of movie entries |

 # Requirements
-* You must use git.
+* You must use git and a fork of this repository.
+Use the "Fork" button at the top of the page.
 * You must use Java.
 * You must use the DropWizard framework provided.
 * Requests and responses should be modeled with JSON.
 * You must submit the final working server source to us.

 ___

 ## Getting Started